onzfonz/comp227/src/content/8/en/part8d.md

 <div class="content">

-### DS
+### Adding types that don't exactly fit

-In the previous exercise, we had three parts of a handheld, and all parts had the same attributes `name` and `gameCount`.
+In the previous exercise, we had three handhelds, and all handhelds had the same attributes `name` and `gameCount`.
 But what if we needed additional attributes for the systems and each handheld needs different attributes?
 How would this look, codewise?
 Let's consider the following example: